tatonetti-lab/nsides-release/README.md

 The files in this directory are compressed `numpy.ndarray`s stored in the `.npz` format.
 Because this format is intended to enable the storage of multiple arrays, the scores can be accessed by loading the `.npz` file with `numpy.load()`, and the extracting scores using an attribute of the loaded file (ie. `loaded['scores']`).

+These files are each between 50 KB and 11 MB.

 ### `prr`

 `prr` is also initially empty, and it also comes to be filled with one file per drug (the same 2757 as in `scores`).